stellarbeam/whatsapp_web/README.md

-Unofficial WhatsApp Web client for Ubuntu 18.04, 19.04 ( May not work on other versions, your feedback is precious.)
+Unofficial WhatsApp Web client for Linux (Tested on Ubuntu 18.04 and 19.04, Manjaro Linux)

 INSTALLATION PROCEDURE
 -